obaidulsarker/redis-resources/README.md

 #### Redis-CLI

 ## USE CASE:
-Sometimes you can have the need to remove a set of keys that match with a specific pattern in your Redis server (e.g. "mypattern*", "*mypattern*", "users*", etc.).
+Sometimes you can have the need to remove a set of keys that match with a specific pattern in your Redis server (e.g. "mypattern*", "*mypattern*", "users*", "spring:session:sessions*", etc.).
 To reach this goal you can develop a solution in some language (python, c#, java, etc.) or, alternatively, you can use Redis CLI.
 The script uses the second strategy.

 ## How the script works:
 The script uses Redis CLI, running two commands: